-Disclosure: This post is sponsored by Cutting Edge Stencils.
+Disclosure: Cutting Edge Stencils provided the stencils used in this blog post.
 All opinions, images and love of Christmas DIY projects are 100% mine.

 This month’s challenge was to use a Christmas stencil.
 I knew the stencil and my recent obsession with making over old frames could come together for this project.
 And they did: